QuantEcon/lecture-python-intro/inequality.md

 TODO

-* plot the top income and wealth shares in the US over time
+Plot the top income and wealth shares in the US over time

-* Shu is assigned to this task
+Discuss with Shu

+Use the file ./temp/gini_lorenz_us.ipynb but cut unnecessary, use quantecon functions to compute gini coefficient

+Replicate the relevant figures f:gini_lorenz_us_x in ch_income_wealth.tex of macro dynamics text --- ask JS.

+Carefully discuss the pandas code.

 ## Exercises

+NOTE fix up ex 1 and add more exercises -- perhaps empirical

 Ex 1